brandonyph/Text-Mining-With-R/README.md

 8. Using Logistic regression for classification
 9. Test model on new data

-# Setup Work Directory and List down all Pdf in the folder as a list object
+# Setup Work Directory and List down all Pdf in the folder as a List Object

 ``` r
 getwd()